munkhdorj-m/Pseudocode-eexercise-9-Function-and-Procedure/README.md

 For example, the factorial of 5 is 5 × 4 × 3 × 2 × 1 = 120 <br /><br/>
 In this question, n will be referred to as the BaseNumber.
 A function FindBaseNumber() will: <br /><br/>
-• be called with a positive, non-zero integer value as a parameter
+• be called with a positive, non-zero integer value as a parameter<br/>
-• return BaseNumber if the parameter value is the factorial of the BaseNumber
+• return BaseNumber if the parameter value is the factorial of the BaseNumber<br/>
 • return −1 if the parameter value is not a factorial. <br /><br/>
 <img width="785" alt="image" src="https://github.com/user-attachments/assets/d55dcf0f-cd79-4513-8677-53fa01aec962" />